 A workshop focused on

-the PSOAS MUSCLE and its role in speaking and singing
+the VAGUS NERVE and its role in speaking, singing, and well-being

 ✨ Join us ✨